askhat-omar/FDI_crowding_effects/README.md

 Open `data_cleaning.ipynb` in the `Code` folder.
 If `Jupyter` asks to specify `Python` kernel, choose `fdi_crowding`.

+In order to continue and finalize the data cleaning process, it is suggested to take code for Aktobe oblast as a reference.

 ## File overview

 | Folder | Subfolder | File | Type | Description |